co-log/co-log/README.md

 `co-log` is compared with basic functions like `putStrLn`.
 Since IO overhead is big enough, every benchmark dumps 10K messages to output.
-If benchmark name doesn't contain `Message` then this benchmark simply dumps string `"message"` to output, othwerwise it works with `Message` data type from the `co-log` library.
+If benchmark name doesn't contain `Message` then this benchmark simply dumps string `"message"` to output, otherwise it works with `Message` data type from the `co-log` library.

 | Benchmarks                                 | Time        |